waste-of-kindergarten/xpython37-v0.1/python/Doc/library/codecs.rst

 .. function:: register(search_function)

    Register a codec search function.
-Search functions are expected to take one argument, being the encoding name in all lower case letters with hyphens and spaces converted to underscores, and return a :class:`CodecInfo` object.
+Search functions are expected to take one argument, being the encoding name in all lower case letters, and return a :class:`CodecInfo` object.
 In case a search function cannot find a given encoding, it should return ``None``.

-   .. versionchanged:: 3.9
-      Hyphens and spaces are converted to underscore.

    .. note::